Floor Flow® Level 1 Teacher Training

 The Floor Flow® Teacher Training is a four-day immersion in the art of floorwork.
 Marlo developed the Floor Flow® Teacher Training to prepare others to lead fun and entrancing classes of their own.

 At its core, the Floor Flow Teacher Training offers a creative framework of infinite possibilities that can be applied to any movement discipline.
-The training is guaranteed to improve your awareness and ability to safely guide mixed-level groups through a transformative movement experience.
+The training is guaranteed to improve your awareness and your ability to guide mixed-level groups through a transformative movement experience safely.

 Who is the Floor Flow teacher training for?

 As this is a teacher training, it’s geared towards those who already, or would like to, instruct movement.
 However, many non-teachers do attend for personal enrichment.
 If you’ve considered taking the Floor Flow teacher training but hesitated because you aren’t a dancer, or it seems above your level, think again.
 The material is very progressive and suits all levels of ability and experience.

 Material from the FFTT can be applied to self-practice, one-on-one coaching, or multi-level classes.
 The Floor Flow® Level 1 Teacher Training will heighten your creative resourcefulness no matter what type of movement you love to do or teach.

 What happens in the training?